fabiohsv-cit/ciandt-components-datepicker/README.md

          }
       ]};
    ```

+   - If the treeview contains an empty array it will show the empty template, that is by default a message saying "No item found"
+   - if the treeview value is set null or undefined, it will hide from screen.

    - if you need, you can customize the html.
 In your angular run from app.js, override the constant jedi.layout.treeview.TreeviewConfig and set your html.
 There are three attributes:
       - emptyTpl: define html to write when tree is empty.